minimaxir/hacker-news-undocumented/README.md

-# A List of Hacker News's Undocumented Features and Behaviors
+# A List of Hacker News' Undocumented Features and Behaviors

 [Hacker News](https://news.ycombinator.com), a simple link aggregator owned and operated by Silicon Valley startup incubator [Y Combinator](http://www.ycombinator.com), has had many [positive effects](https://news.ycombinator.com/item?id=16409768) on SV startups and engineers as a whole.
 On Hacker News, users receive Karma whenever another user upvotes a submission or comment they made, which incentives positive contributions to the community.